-The conditions that lead to this distinction being necessary can be as varied as the stars but usually involve either shutting down a unit that was losing money, selling a subsidiary for one reason or another or spinning off (in some cases, splitting off) an operating division.
+The conditions that lead to this distinction can be as varied but usually involve either shutting down a unit that was losing money, selling a subsidiary for one reason or another, or spinning off an operating division.

-Allow me to use a historical example from the dot-com era to demonstrate how continuing operations and discontinued operations might arise on the income statement.
+The following is a historical example from the dot-com era to demonstrate how continuing operations and discontinued operations might arise on the income statement.

-A Real-World Example of Continuing Operations and Discontinued Operations: Viacom and Simon & Schuster
+Viacom and Simon & Schuster

+In the 1990s, Viacom, owner of MTV, VH1, and Nickelodeon, purchased Paramount Studios.
 To pay for the acquisition, Viacom took on a large amount of debt.
-The company's Chairman, Sumner Redstone, began selling assets and businesses the company owned in order to help pay down this debt; even perfectly fine businesses that it had been happy to own in the past.
+The company's Chairman, Sumner Redstone, began selling assets and businesses the company owned in order to help pay down this debt—even perfectly fine businesses that it had been happy to own in the past.

 Net Income from Continuing Operations

+After all of the expenses are deducted, the investor is left with a figure called net income from continuing operations.
 This is a calculation of the profit generated by continuing operations during the period covered by the income statement.

 Net Income from Discontinued Operations

 The amount shown on the income statement under discontinued operations is the profit or loss made during the current period from business lines or units that will not be a part of the company in the future.